MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-initial.md

 The simplest configuration for this feature involves a single web node and compute node, called a **one-box** configuration.
 These components are defined as follows:

-+ A **web node** acts as a http REST endpoint with which users can interact directly to make API calls.
++ A **web node** acts as a HTTP REST endpoint with which users can interact directly to make API calls.
 It can also access data in the database, and send jobs to the compute node.

 + A **compute node** is used to execute R code as a session or service.
+Each compute node has its own pool of R shells.
+The size is in the compute node configuration:
+"Pool": {
+    "InitialSize": 5,
+    "MaxSize": 80
+  },

+The pool starts in initial size and grows until max size if there are more requests.

 In addition to the one-box configuration, you can also install multiple components on multiple machines, which is referred to as an  **enterprise** configuration.